strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/graphql.md

 ## Install the GraphQL plugin

-Install the graphql plugin in your Strapi project.
+Install the GraphQL plugin in your Strapi project.

 <code-group>